-Chemistry Physics A Modern Foreign Language (French, German or German or French (as a second MFL) Geography History Latin Music GROUP 1 Core GCSE subjects GROUP 2 Core Subjects (non -GCSE) GROUP 3 Option Choices (Choose 3) • Religious Studies English Literature Mathematics Biology Chemistry Physics A Modern Foreign Language (French, Philosophy, Politics Computing Drama Food and Nutrition French (as a second MFL) Geography History Latin Music
+GROUP 1 Core GCSE subjects GROUP 2 Core Subjects (non -GCSE) GROUP 3 Option Choices (Choose 4) English English Literature Mathematics Science [Biology, Chemistry, Physics covering a 2 GCSE Combined Science course] Physical Education PSHE Philosophy, Politics and Religion Art and Design Classical Civilisation Computing Drama Food and Nutrition French Geography German History Latin Music Religious Studies Separate Sciences [Biology, Chemistry Physics as 3 GCSEs] Spanish

-You will have plenty of opportunity to discuss your choices with your Year Head, form tutors and subject teachers over the coming weeks.
+You will have plenty of opportunity to discuss your choices with your Year Head, Form Tutor and Subject Teachers over the coming weeks.

 The intentions form will be used for the school to develop timetable option blocks.
 Students indicate what combination of subjects they are considering at GCSE on this form.
 This information will be used to create an options form with subject blocks that suit as many of our students' choices as possible.
-Our aim is to give you at least two out of your first three choices from Group 3, with the vast majority of students getting all three.
+Our aim is to give you at least three out of your first four choices from Group 3, with the vast majority of students getting all four.
 Certain subject combinations will not be possible on the options form or if students subsequently change their minds.

-You must return your final subject selection on the options form by Friday 3 February 2017.
+You must return your final subject selection on the options form by Friday 1 February 2019.

-After your summer examinations at the end of Lower 5 (Year 10) and during the autumn term in Upper 5 (Year 11) your career interests will be assessed.
-You will take the Morrisby Psychometric Profile, which gives an indication of your personality, strengths and skills and outlines possible career choices for you.
+Careers is an essential element of the Lower 5 (Year 10) and Upper 5 (Year 11) PSHE programme.
+Towards the end of the Lower 5 year all students take the Morrisby Psychometric profile, which gives an indication of an individual's personality, academic and practical strengths, skills and interests.
+It outlines possible career choices suited to the student.
+During Lower 5 and Upper 5 there will be opportunities to listen to speakers from a variety of careers and to have a careers interview.
+We also cover how to write letters for job application, CV writing and how to make informed decisions about on-going education provision.
+Work experience takes place at the end of the summer term of the Upper 5 year.

-During Lower 5 and Upper 5 there will be opportunities to listen to speakers from a variety of careers.
-You will also take part in mock job interviews.
-Work experience takes place at the end of the summer term of your Upper 5 year.
+Information about Careers events and opportunities can be found on the school's website under academic/UCAS and Careers.

-Every half term there will be feedback on progress to parents where we will either send a "snapshot" progress check, have a parents' and daughters' meeting or produce full written reports.
+Every half term parents will be given feedback on progress.
+We will either send a "snapshot" progress check, have a parents' and daughters' meeting or produce full written reports.

-More information on the content of the following courses can be found on the school website and on the Awarding Body websites:
+More information on the content of the GCSE courses the student will follow can be found on the school website and on the Awarding Body websites: